stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 main : IO ()
 main =
   let cons := MkConsole (trim <$> getLine) putStrLn
-      err  := MkHandler (\_ => putStrLn "It didn't work")
+      err  := MkHandler (const $ putStrLn "It didn't work") in prog
-   in prog
 ```

 Dependency injection via auto-implicit arguments is only one possible
 application of parameter blocks.
 They are useful in general whenever
-we hape repeating argument lists for several functions.
+we have repeating argument lists for several functions.

 ## Documentation

 Documentation is key.
 Be it for other programmers using a library
-we write, or for people (including our future selves) trying to understand
+we wrote, or for people (including our future selves) trying to understand
 our code, it is important to annotate our code with comments explaining
-non-trivial implementations and docstrings describing the intent and
+non-trivial implementation details and docstrings describing the intent and
 functionality of exported data types and functions.

 ### Comments